Metal-induced embrittlement: Mechanics and temperature dependence

-Similar to liquid metal embrittlement (LME), solid metal-induced embrittlement results in a decrease in fracture strength of a material.
+Similar to liquid metal embrittlement, solid metal-induced embrittlement results in a decrease in fracture strength of a material.
 In addition, a decrease in tensile ductility over a temperature range is indicative of metal-induced embrittlement.
 Although SMIE is greatest just below the embrittler’s melting temperature, the range over which SMIE occurs ranges from 0.75 × T_{m} to T_{m}, where T_{m} is the melting temperature of the embrittler.
 The reduction in ductility is caused by formation and propagation of stable, subcritical intergranular cracks.
 SMIE produces both intergranular and transgranular fracture surfaces in otherwise ductile materials.

 Kinetics of crack onset and propagation via SMIE

 Crack extension, as opposed to crack onset, is the rate determining step for solid induced-metal embrittlement.
 The main mechanism leading to solid metal induced embrittlement is multilayer surface self-diffusion of the embrittler at the crack tip.
 Propagation rate of a crack undergoing metal-induced embrittlement is a function of the supply of embrittler present at the crack tip.
 Crack velocities in SMIE are much slower than LMIE velocities.
 Catastrophic failure of a material via SMIE occurs as a result of the propagation of cracks to a critical point.
 To this end, the propagation of the crack is controlled by the transport rate and mechanisms of the embrittler at the tip of nucleated cracks.
 SMIE can be mitigated by increasing the tortuosity of crack paths such that resistance to intergranular cracking increases.